How do I get therapy at Walnut?

 If that checks out, next we'll have a few more questions to get you into our system: this is mostly contact info, insurance info, and a couple questions about what brings you to therapy and what your preferences are about a therapist.
 Don't worry, if there's anything you don't want to share over the phone, you don't have to.

 Once that's done, you're officially in our "scheduling matrix."
-Our intake coordinator Biany manages the matrix and when we have the availability to schedule an intake appointment, she'll reach out to you and make an appointment!
+When we have the availability to schedule an intake appointment, we'll reach out to you to schedule!

 Are you currently accepting new clients?